Saif has written about inflation, deflation, laws of supply and demand, and other important economics-related topics for over eight years.

-A country which has developed the skills and knowledge of its people can exploit natural resources, build social economic and political organizations, and carry forward national development.
-That said, a country which does not pay attention to the passive factors that influence these goals will struggle to see the rapid growth in human capital that they desire.
+A country that has developed the skills and knowledge of its people can exploit natural resources, build social economic, and political organizations, and carry forward national development.
+That said, a country that does not pay attention to the passive factors that influence these goals will struggle to see the rapid growth in human capital that they desire.

 How Is Human Capital Formed?

-- Provision of health facilities which affect the life expectancy, strength, vigor, and vitality of the people
+- Provision of health facilities that affect the life expectancy, strength, vigor, and vitality of the people

 - Arranging education at the primary, secondary, and higher levels